galaxyproteomics/metaquantome_mcp_analysis/galaxy_tutorial/tutorial.md

 ![](images/samples_file_both.png)

 Now, click "Execute".
 You will see a new tabular file appear in the history pane.
+As before, you can preview the file by clicking on the eye icon.

 ### Expand module

 Next, we'll expand the taxonomic annotations using `metaQuantome: expand`.
 To do this, click on "metaQuantome: expand" in the Tool Panel.
-The center pane will show the `expand` tool:
+The center pane will show the `expand` tool interface (this is before any parameters have been changed):

 ![](images/expand_defaults.png)